nogermsau/nogerms.github.io/_commercial/hand-sanitiser.md

       <div class="col-md-12">
           <div class="service-details mb-30">
               <h3>The No Germs Hand Sanitiser range is a simple and effective way to stop contact-based infection.</h3>
-              <p><b>No Germs</b> is proud to stock alcohol free, non toxic and completely safe products, effective in killing 99.9% of germs.
+              <p><b>No Germs</b> is proud to offer alcohol free, non toxic and completely safe products, effective in killing 99.9% of germs.
 Our products eliminates germs immediately, but unlike traditional alcohol-based hand sanitisers which only work whilst they are wet, our antimicrobial technology provides long lasting protection all day with a single application.
 When you compare an alcohol based product that works for only few minutes, to one that lasts all day and offers continuity of protection, there is no comparison.</p>
           </div>
       </div>
   </div>